Spinal interneuron: Ib inhibitory interneuron

-Excitatory interneurons
+Excitatory interneurons mediating cutaneous inputs

 An important reflex initiated by cutaneous receptors and pain receptors is the flexor reflex.
 This reflex mechanism allows for quick withdrawal of the body parts, in this case a limb, from the harmful stimulus.
 The signal travels to the spinal cord and a response is initiated even before it travels up to the brain centers for a conscious decision to be made.
 The reflex circuit involves the activation of the Group III afferents of pain receptors due to a stimulus affecting a limb, e.g. a foot.
 These afferents enter the spinal cord and travel up to the lumbar region, where they synapse an excitatory interneuron.
 This interneuron excites the alpha motor neuron that causes contraction of the thigh flexor muscle.

 Also, Group III afferent travels up to L2 vertebra, where they branch onto another excitatory interneuron.
 This interneuron excites the alpha motor neurons, which then excite the hip flexor muscle.
 This synchronized communication allows for the removal of the whole leg from the painful stimulus.
 This is an example of the spinal cord circuitry coordinating movement at several joints simultaneously.
 In addition, during flexor reflex, when the knee joints and hip joints are flexed, the antagonist extensor muscles must be inhibited.
 This inhibitory effect is achieved when Group III afferents synapse inhibitory interneurons that in turn synapse the alpha motor neurons innervating the antagonists muscle.

 The flexor reflex not only coordinates the activity of the leg being removed but also the activity of the other leg.
-When one leg is removed, the weight of the body needs to be distributed to the opposite leg to maintain the body’s balance.
+When one leg is removed, the weight of the body needs to be distributed to the opposite leg to maintain the body's balance.
 Thus, the flexor reflex incorporates a crossed extension reflex.
 A branch of the Group III afferent synapse an excitatory interneuron, which extends its axon across the midline into the contralateral spinal cord.
 At that location, the interneuron excites the alpha motor neurons that innervate the extensor muscles of the opposite leg.
 This allows for balance and body posture to be maintained.

+Excitatory commissural interneurons

+A group of commissural interneurons present in lamina VIII in mid-lumbar segments mediates excitation of contralateral motoneurons by reticulospinal neurons.
+These neurons receive monosynaptic inputs from ipsilateral reticular formation and are not directly activated by group II afferents.

+Another class of lamina VIII commissural neurons includes a group that is activated by both reticulospinal and vestibular systems.
+These cells can also be activated indirectly by group I and group II afferents.
+These cells have also been shown to be active during locomotion.